OpenBB-finance/OpenBB/website/content/terminal/reference/forecast/mom.md

 ---
 title: mom
-description: For the 'mom' function in a forecasting tool, this page discusses its usage in Python, along with parameters and their values.
+description: "For the 'mom' function in a forecasting tool, this page discusses its" usage in Python, along with parameters and their values.
 Various examples of its application on a TSLA dataset are illustrated to demonstrate the addition and cleaning of a 'Momentum_10' column.